innovate-invent/innovate-invent.github.io/_projects/btsurround.md

 ```

+You should see your dongles listed with assigned `hci<n>` identifiers.
+See [ArchWiki Bluetooth troubleshooting](https://wiki.archlinux.org/index.php/Bluetooth#Bluetooth_USB_Dongle) if the dongles are not listed as expected.
 Note: `hci0` is the Bluetooth radio built into the laptop.
 I chose not to use this to ensure uniformity between the channels.

 ### Change the MAC address'